Skip to main content

 Frequently asked questions about the Frilled Lizard

-Why do frilled lizards have a frill?
+Why does the frilled lizard have a frill?

 What do frilled lizards eat?

-Where do frilled lizards live?
+How long do frilled lizards live?